Boxing fans will always remember Arturo Gatti as a man with charisma, heart, desire, and courage – everything a fighter needs.

 A win for Gatti could see him challenge a champion in his next bout.
-Predictions before the HBO clash were that he was simply too strong.
+Predictions before the HBO clash were that he was too strong.

 But this was deceptive to the narrative as Ward was hard as nails.
 The veteran would prove it when they fought on May 18, 2002.

-“There were no titles were at stake.
+“There were no titles at stake.
 The outcome had no significance at all as far as the rest of the division was concerned,” Duva exclusively told World Boxing News.

 “It was simply a fun fight.
 It was made in order to give Arturo the send-off that HBO agreed to provide him after he took on near-impossible odds in his fight with Oscar DeLaHoya.”